ArcticTheRogue/asgl/README.md

 ![asgl-help](https://gitlab.com/ArcticTheRogue/asgl/raw/master/Screenshots/asgl-help.png)

 # Future Plans
--Add categorys
+- Add categories

--Improve the list command
+- Improve the list command

--Port to another language
+- Port to another language

--~~Add the ability to import `.desktop` files~~ (I decided being able to import steam librarys was a better idea)
+- ~~Add the ability to import `.desktop` files~~ (I decided being able to import steam libraries was a better idea)

--making it so games are listed with a number and you play them with this number
+- Making it so games are listed with a number and you play them with this number

--add the ability to import steam steam librarys
+- Add the ability to import steam steam libraries